Weight a minute! Shed some pounds with these free apps.

-It’s a new year, a fresh start, and so many of us vow to improve something about ourselves.
-Perhaps this is the year you finally lose the spare tire or kick the smoking habit?
+Perhaps this is the season you finally lose the spare tire or kick the smoking habit?
 Or maybe it’s to better manage your finances?

-Regardless of what your New Year’s resolution is, as the expression goes, there’s an app for that.
+Regardless of what your goal is, as the expression goes, there’s an app for that.

 If weight loss or a more active lifestyle is your goal, the following are a few recommended fitness-themed smartphone apps that could make your self-improvement efforts less arduous.